Lady Gaga Flashes Underwear Ahead Of Super Bowl Performance

 Lady Gaga looked around the stadium in her all black outfit that had a train.
 She tossed around the ball and posed for pictures before getting ready for her performance.
 The star shared various videos of herself on her social media accounts looking happy and ready to perform her huge gig.
 She wore a pink football jersey and a pink helmet along with her black panties as she danced around and had some fun.

-The blonde artist hinted during an interview that she would perform in her own way and in true fashion she did.
+The blonde artist hinted during an interview that she would perform in her own way and in true fashion, she did.
 She kept her fans on her toes as she came from the rooftop of the stadium and sang some of her greatest hits.

-She also gave a shout out to her parents during her song a million reasons.
-She made one outfit change during the 13 minute performance her dancers also made outfit changes from party clothes to all white.
+She also gave a shout-out to her parents during her song “Million Reasons.”
+She made one outfit change during the 13-minute performance.
+Her dancers also made outfit changes from party clothes to all white.
 The whole show stunned fans as they did what was expected when it came to a Gaga performance.

-Lady Gaga who is a strong spokesperson when it comes to equality managed to send out her message through her music rather than out rightly bashing.
-Spreading a message of unity in the stadium as football fans awaited the rest of the game between Atlanta Falcons and The New England Patriots.
+Lady Gaga, who is a strong spokesperson when it comes to equality, managed to send out her message through her music rather than outright bashing.
+Spreading a message of unity in the stadium as football fans awaited the rest of the game between the Atlanta Falcons and the New England Patriots.

-As many awaited for a Trump mention the star managed to keep her performance light and positive.
+As many awaited for a Trump mention, the star managed to keep her performance light and positive.

 The Super Bowl ended with the New England Patriots beating the Atlanta Falcons with Tom Brady leading their win.